ArthurG-data/rugby_world_cup_prediction/README.md

  - Teams focusing on fewer rucks, more clean breaks, and turnovers, as well as effective territorial kicks, had higher winning probabilities.
  - Tactical emphasis on components like defensive actions and ground play efficiency contributed significantly to success.

-### Challenges and Recommendations:

-- Class imbalance and overrepresentation of strong teams in the dataset impacted model performance.
-Future studies should expand the dataset to include matches from multiple tournaments to improve model robustness.
-PCA, combined with regression models, provides a structured approach to identifying impactful performance indicators but requires further refinement for practical applications.

 Contribution of KPIs to Components

 <img src="figures/figure_feature_loading.png" alt="loading figure">